How Modern Hospitals Improve Patient Outcomes

 OPEN COMMUNICATION CHANNELS WITH PATIENTS

-Communication plays a key role in healthcare service.
+Communication plays a key role in the healthcare industry.
 It’s one of the simplest ways to improve the quality of care and patient satisfaction.
 The onus is on care providers to clearly, concisely and effectively communicate health information.
 For best results, they have to work with the patient to formulate health strategies and instill new habits.

 As Care Excellence writes, “Negative outcomes from ineffective communication include increased readmission rates, and worsening disease due to poor follow through.”